Frequently Asked Questions

 What kind of equipment do you use?

 I’m a longtime Canon photographer.
-I have a pair of 5Ds, a 6D, and a 1N SLR that I still love to use.
+I have a pair of 5Ds, a 6D, and a classic 1N that I love.
 My favorite lenses are the 35mm f/1.4 L and the 85mm f/1.2 L, but like most photographers I rely heavily on zooms, especially for news and event photography (the 16-35mm f/2.8 L, the 24-70mm f/2.8 L II, and the 70-200mm f/2.8 L).
-For on-location shoots, I rely on Profoto lights, or, in less demanding situations, on a pair of trusty 600EX-RTs with a Speedlite transmitter.
+For on-location shoots, I use Profoto lights, or, in less demanding situations, a pair of trusty 600EX-RTs with a Speedlite transmitter.
 I like B+W filters, Induro tri- and monopods, Matthews stands, ThinkTank bags, and Joby SlingStraps.
-I don’t often shoot film anymore, but when I do, I like 400H, Superia 400 or Velvia 50, all made by Fuji, or Kodak Portra 400.
+I don’t often shoot film anymore, but when I do, I go for 400H, Superia or Velvia, all made by Fuji, or Kodak Portra.